AdobeDocs/commerce-admin.en/help/content-design/aem-assets-configure-aem.md

 1. Click **[!UICONTROL Save]**.

+## Publish an asset

+After configuring the AEM metadata and schema profile for Commerce assets, create the first Commerce asset to map the Commerce metadata fields.

+1. From Experience Manager, go to [!UICONTROL Assets > Files] select the **Commerce** folder.

+1. Upload an image for a Commerce project by dragging the file to the folder, or by clicking **[!UICONTROL Add Assets]**.

+1. Verify the metadata configuration:  **isCommerce** is set to `true`, and that the `commerce:skus` property is set to the SKU for the Commerce product associated with the image.

+1. Approve the asset.

 ## Add an asset to the Commerce folder

 Create at least one asset in the AEM Assets Commerce folder that has the Commerce metadata attributes assigned.